Did you know?

 Deputy Minister of Communications, Saudi Government

-Minister made clear Jeddah Port was dysfunctional and preventing import of much needed development materials.
+Minister made clear Jeddah Port was dysfunctional which hindered import of much needed development materials.

 Minister instructed Gray Mackenzie's Team to meet with Jeddah Port's Director General and his Advisors, which they duly did the following day.